julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 title: Logistic and Softmax Regression
 ---

 Logistic and softmax regression are supervised machine learning algorithms used for classification tasks.
-Given a categorical target variable $y$ that may take $K$ possible values, and an observation $\mathbf{x}$ composed of $N$ features/predictors, i.e., $\mathbf{x}=[x_1, x_2\ldots,x_N]^\intercal$, these algorithms estimate the probability a posterior of $y$ given $\mathbf{x}$.
+Given a categorical target variable $y$ that may take $K$ possible values, and an observation $\mathbf{x}$ composed of $N$ features/predictors, i.e., $\mathbf{x}=[x_1, x_2\ldots,x_N]^\intercal$, these algorithms estimate the probability a posteriori of $y$ given $\mathbf{x}$.
 Based on this estimation, these classifiers apply a decision rule that allows them to classify each sample, i.e., assign them an estimated class.

 ## Logistic Regression

-This method is used for binary classification, i.e., cases where $K=2$.
+This method is used in binary classification tasks, i.e., cases where $K=2$.
 However, by combining multiple logistic regression classifiers, it is possible to extend their use to multinomial cases, i.e., scenarios where $K>2$.

 ### Binary Classification

-The target variable can only take two possibles values, e.g., "nice/ugly", "fun/boring", "win/lose", "red/blue", "apple/orange", "woman/man".
+The target variable can only take two possibles values, e.g., "yes/no", "win/lose", "apple/orange", "woman/man".
 We usually use 0 and 1 to numerically represent these values, i.e., $y \in \left\\{0, 1\right\\}$.
-This way,  in each respective scenario, $y=1$ may represent "yes",  "fun" and "win", "red", "apple" or "woman",  while $y=0$ be associated to "no", "boring", "lose", "blue", "orange" or "man".
-We can also assign the labels in the opposite order, this actually has no impact on the performance of the algorithm.
+This way, in each respective scenario, $y=1$ may represent "yes", "win", "apple" or "woman",  while $y=0$ be associated to "no", "lose", "orange" or "man".
+We can also assign the labels in the opposite order, this actually has no impact on the performance of logistic regression.

 #### Sigmoid Function